Laser Veil Stealth Coating FAQs

-And for those interested in seeking maximum protection from police laser (LIDAR) traffic enforcement, it is recommended that you do so.
+For those interested in seeking maximum protection from police laser (LIDAR) traffic enforcement, it is recommended that you use a good performing radar/laser detector.

-Using VEIL G5 you will have more reaction time to safely slow down and avoid a laser speeding ticket!
+Using VEIL you will have more reaction time to safely slow down and avoid a laser speeding ticket!

 What is scanning LIDAR, and why do I need Veil for protection from it?

 Vitronic’s PoliScanspeed has been being deployed internationally for some time.
 The technology is heavily used throughout the Middle East including the Kingdom of Saudi Arabia (KSA) and the United Arab Emirates (UAE).
 It’s being deployed in parts of Australia and New Zealand and has garnered favor more recently in a number of northern and eastern European countries including Poland, Belarus, Estonia, Czech Republic, and Russia.
 Another recent addition to the international marketplace is JENOPTIK and its Robot TraffiStar S350.

 Both companies have recently established a presence in North America, so motorists need to be aware that this technology is now appearing here.
 Maryland’s state highway authority has already been using mobile forms of these mass surveillance photo-enforcement systems in construction zones such as those of I-95.

 Unlike conventional police lidar, both the Vitronic PoliScanspeed and JENOPTIK Robot TraffiStar S350 use scanning lidar to quickly surveil multiple lanes at once and at close range with extremely tight vertical “lines” of IR laser (similar to barcode scanners).

 Scanning LIDAR utilizes contour detection to automatically classify and differentiate vehicle types such as trucks and passenger vehicles.
 This enables enforcement of different speed limits based upon vehicle class – even across different lanes in high traffic areas – as well as lane usage restrictions.

 They allow for accurate measurement of speed and following distances, and may be effectively used around sharp bends and cresting hills — something that has been difficult to achieve with conventional police lidar guns.
 Not only can these systems clock vehicle speeds, they can also identify tail-gaiters, track vehicles changing lanes, and monitor high-occupancy vehicle lane usage.